 The big danger is that items will slip between the rubber seal and the metal drum and fall into the surrounding plastic tub.
-Items that do not get washed down into the filter can be flung about violently by the drum's rotation, especially during the spin cycle.
-Pound coins have been known to be flung with such force by the drum that it has penetrated the outer plastic tub, potentially flooding your kitchen and writing off your machine.
+Items that don't get washed down into the filter can be flung about violently by the drum's rotation, especially during the spin cycle.

 Professional washing machine repairs

-If the problem is serious, you'll want professional attention.
-Which?
-Trusted Traders are tradesmen and tradeswomen that have been assessed and checked by Which? trading standards professionals.
-Alternatively, you can also find recommended, nearby washing machine repairers using Which?
+If you do want professional attention, Which?
+Trusted Traders are tradesmen and women who have been assessed and checked by Which? trading standards professionals.
+Alternatively, you can also find local recommended washing machine repairers using Which?
 Local.

 Reliable washing machines